 Articles of Organization, by definition, are specifically for limited liability companies.
 This isn’t to be confused with Articles of Incorporation, which are specifically for the formation of another legal entity called a corporation.
 In some states, Articles of Organization are referred to as a Certificate of Formation, Articles of Formation, or Certificate of Organization.
 However, Articles of Organization is the most common name.

 There are several advantages of Articles of Organization.
-Primarily they are the only means to establish an LLC and the liability protection that comes with it.
-The Articles of Organization benefits you by subjecting LLC members or managers to personal liability only in limited circumstances.
+First, filing the Articles of Organization is the only way to establish an LLC and obtain the liability protection that comes with it.
+The Articles of Organization benefit business owners because the structure subjects LLC members or managers to personal liability only in limited circumstances.

 Another huge benefit comes with pass-through taxation.

-Corporations are double taxed because they pay taxes at the corporate level and then again on individual shareholders’ income taxes.
+Corporations are double-taxed because they pay taxes at the corporate level and then again on individual shareholders’ income taxes.
+LLCs aren’t.
 With pass-through taxation, the business’s tax liability passes through to the individual owners — the business is not taxed at the entity level.
-This means that you will not have to deal with the disadvantages of double taxation and the reduction of dividends that are seen with corporations.
+This means that LLC owners will not have to deal with the disadvantages of double taxation and the reduction of dividends that are seen with corporations.

 Resources